Exploring the Rockies

 From Vancouver or Calgary, you can get to Canmore, Banff and Lake Louise with Rider Express.
 If your wallet’s up for a cushier ride, use the 15% off HI discount to take VIA Rail into Jasper from Vancouver or Edmonton.
 If you’re in Edmonton, Sundog Tours also runs a bus from the airport and West Edmonton Mall to Jasper, and HI members get 15% off.

-If you’re flying into Calgary, you can also take the Banff Airporter or Brewster Express from Calgary.
-Both will pick up and drop off right at HI Banff Alpine Centre, while the Brewster Express can drop you off in Kananaskis Village, Lake Louise and Jasper (though not at the hostels).
+If you’re flying into Calgary, the Banff Express will pick you up right at HI Calgary City Centre and drop you at HI Banff Alpine Centre (by request).
+You can also take the Banff Airporter or Brewster Express from Calgary.
+Both will pick up and drop off right at HI Banff Alpine Centre, while the Brewster Express can also drop you off in Kananaskis Village, Lake Louise and Jasper (though not at the hostels).
 On-It Regional Transit is running shuttles between downtown Calgary and downtown Banff on weekends and holidays only, between mid-May and early September, for $10 a ride (some stop in Canmore, too).

 You can also rideshare through carpooling app Poparide, and join someone with a set of wheels planning to travel between Canadian cities and towns.
 HI members get $5 off their first Poparide trip.

 From Banff you can take a local Roam Transit bus to and from Canmore or Lake Louise.
 Roam will also take you around the Canmore and Banff areas, including stops within walking distance of each town’s hostel.
 Even better yet, for a small deposit, guests of HI Banff Alpine Centre get a free Roam bus pass valid on Banff routes only for the duration of their stay.